lahsrah/iis-rules/README.md

 Common IIS Rules

-Url Rewrite rule: remove WWW from all urls.
+Url Rewrite rule: remove WWW from all urls of a website without hard coding the domain in the rule - uses Regex.

 ```
  <rewrite>